-Teacher candidates enter into their professional semester after meeting all the requirements of the Anderson University School of Education (see Teacher Candidate Guidebook [PDF]) and Anderson University Liberal Arts requirements (listed in the Undergraduate Catalog).
-Before teacher candidates apply for student teaching, they must pass Praxis II and complete the Teacher Candidate Information packet provided by the Coordinator of Clinical Experiences.
+Teacher candidates enter into their professional semester after meeting all the requirements of the Anderson University School of Education and Anderson University Liberal Arts requirements (listed in the Undergraduate Catalog).
 Teacher candidates apply to their professional semester approximately one year from their projected student teaching year.
-Once it is determined that a teacher candidate has met all of the requirements, they will participate in a panel interview to determine their readiness for student teaching.
+Once it is determined that a teacher candidate has met all of the requirements, he/she will participate in a panel interview to determine his/her readiness for student teaching.

 Throughout student teaching, teacher candidates are expected to demonstrate competencies in the areas of Instructional Strategies, Motivation and Management, Communication Skills, and Assessment.
-The second placement is an intensive professional practicum requiring superior demonstration in the following four areas of the Anderson University Teaching Competencies:
+In addition, teacher candidates must demonstrate proficiency in the following four compentencies:

 - Teacher as an Instructional Leader